-She is an active member of the Association for Science Education’s national primary committee and recently managed a project to rapidly develop primary science remote learning resources in response to the 2020 school closures during the coronavirus pandemic.
+In 2020, she managed a project to develop primary science remote learning resources in response to school closures during the coronavirus pandemic.

 Her research draws on the psychological concepts of teachers’ self-efficacy and teachers’ beliefs to explore the relationship between a teacher’s judgement of their capabilities in the domain of science, their beliefs about science teaching and learning and the environmental context in which they teach, including curriculum, assessment and school factors.

-Lucy’s master's dissertation focused on primary teachers and how they judged their capabilities in teaching and assessment within the mandated science curriculum in England.
+Lucy’s Master's dissertation focused on primary teachers and how they judged their capabilities in teaching and assessment within the mandated science curriculum in England.
 The study illustrated how a teacher’s self-efficacy may be influenced by a range of interacting sources and recommended enhanced opportunities for peer-moderation of teacher assessment of primary science.